 There’s nothing truly easy about moving to a new city.
 Packing is a pain, squeezing a moving truck through tight city streets can be downright nightmarish, and once you’re unpacked and moved in you still have to set up utilities and WiFi, and when all is said and done a whole new challenge arises: meeting new people.

 Enter Common — thoughtfully designed coliving homes equipped with fully-furnished shared spaces that are also all-inclusive.
 Utilities, WiFi, and amenities like on-site laundry and fitness centers are bundled into one attainable rate.
-Our Philadelphia homes, Common Frankford, Common at Broadridge, and Lincoln Square by Common are equipped with community spaces where Common-sponsored events are regularly held–the perfect opportunity to connect with like-minded members.
+Our Philadelphia homes, Common Frankford, Common at Broadridge, and Common Civic are equipped with community spaces where Common-sponsored events are regularly held–the perfect opportunity to connect with like-minded members.
 Here are some other tried-and-true ways to find community in the City of Brotherly Love.

 Bond at Brenda’s